decentralized-identity/sidetree/docs/spec/processing.md

 Once an Core Index File, Provisional Index File, and associated Chunk Files have been assembled for a given set of operations, a reference to the [Core Index File](#core-index-file) must be embedded within the target ledger to enter the set of operations into the Sidetree implementation's global state.
 The following process:

 1. Generate a transaction for the underlying ledger
-2. Generate and include the following value, herein referred to as the [_Core Index String_](#core-index-string){id="core-index-string"}, within the transaction:
+2. Generate and include the following value, herein referred to as the [_Anchor String_](#anchor-string){id="anchor-string"}, within the transaction:
     1. Generate a numerical string (`'732'`) that represents the total number of operations present in the [Core Index File](#core-index-file) and [Provisional Index File](#provisional-index-file), herein referred to as the _Operation Count_.
     2. Using the [`CAS_URI_ALGORITHM`](#cas-uri-algorithm), generate a CID for the Core Index File, herein referred to as the _Core Index File CAS URI_.
     3. Join the _Operation Count_ and _Core Index File CAS URI_ with a `.` as follows:
         ```js
         "10000" + "." + "QmWd5PH6vyRH5kMdzZRPBnf952dbR4av3Bd7B2wBqMaAcf"
         ```
-    4. Embed the _Core Index String_ in the transaction such that it can be located and parsed by any party that traverses the history of the target ledger.
+    4. Embed the _Anchor String_ in the transaction such that it can be located and parsed by any party that traverses the history of the target ledger.
 2. If the implementation implements a [per-op fee](#proof-of-fee), ensure the transaction includes the fee amount required for the number of operations being anchored.
 3. Encode the transaction with any other data or values required for inclusion by the target ledger, and broadcast it.